Business Tax Calculator

 Understanding pass through business income

-LLCs taxed as S Corps and partnerships operate with a pass-through tax structure.
+LLCs taxed as S-Corps and partnerships operate with a pass-through tax structure.
 This means the income or loss the business generates is passed directly onto the owners, partners, or investors, who then report it on their personal income tax return.
 Essentially, rather than the company paying corporate tax, the individuals tied to the company pay tax based on these reported earnings or losses on their personal tax rates.

 Corporations, or specifically C Corporations, by contrast, are subjected to what’s commonly called double taxation.
 Firstly, the corporation pays tax on its profits at the entity level, relatively flat at 21%.
 Secondly, when these post-tax profits are distributed among shareholders as dividends, the recipients must again pay tax on their personal returns.
 For instance, if a company like Money Makeover Inc. made a profit of $175,000 after all relevant deductions, it would pay corporate tax at 21%, leaving $138,250.
 If then this post-tax profit is distributed as dividends, shareholders would further pay tax on these received dividends based on their personal income tax rates.

-Why S Corps are the preferred entity for many small businesses and solopreneurs
+Why S-Corps are the preferred entity for many small businesses and solopreneurs

 S-Corp profits are distinct in taxation from sole proprietorships in the sense that they are not subject to Self-Employment taxes.
 This distinction offers a fundamental cost-saving advantage.
 For instance, if you own an S-Corp, your income splits into two categories: salary and distributions.
 Tax obligations only apply to the salary portion with regard to Self-Employment taxes.
 In contrast, the net profits of a sole proprietorship are entirely subject to Self-Employment taxes, resulting in a potentially hefty tax bill.